 Generally, educators operate within a formal setting, where they establish clear roles and define specific tasks to achieve desired outcomes within a predetermined timeframe.
 On the other hand, coaching often takes place informally, whether it’s in staffrooms or corridors, often without the need for formal acknowledgment.
 This approach integrates coaching into an organization’s broader practices and activities, creating a pervasive culture.

 These two methods, while sharing similar goals but differing in approach, provide alternative solutions for various situations and can yield significant benefits for different purposes.

 What is the ideal approach for a leader to utilise in their team management?

 A leader’s role is to guide, direct, and influence employees in the most productive and effective way possible.
-A teacher is charged with helping students to become more independent in their learning.
-This means that a number of approaches and techniques may be used in order to achieve desired results.
+A teacher’s role involves fostering students’ independence in learning, requiring the use of various approaches and techniques to attain desired outcomes.